Rfreitas00/proj2SC/README.md

 The project combines an Arduino-based embedded system with a Python application that communicates through Bluetooth Low Energy (BLE).
 It also includes the dataset used during development, the ML model trained with the dataset and the final project report.

+## The Project

+## The Project

+The final implementation allows a player to play Tic-Tac-Toe against the camera.
+Due to the mechanical limitations of the robotic arm used in the project, only one game configuration was implemented: the human player always plays with **O**, while the camera-controlled opponent always plays with **X**.

 ## Contents

 - **arduino_ttt_ble.cpp**